-The ongoing implication of COVID-19 have changes how society views wellbeing.
-Living and working in a global pandemic brings challenges and new influences and perspectives to life.
-The commitment and collaboration of Safe Communities in Aotearoa New Zealand is inspiring, confirming that local action is at the forefront of effective community wellbeing.
+COVID-19 has changes how society views wellbeing, living and working in a pandemic brings challenges and new influences and perspectives to life.
+The commitment and collaboration of Safe Communities in Aotearoa is inspiring, confirming that local action is at the forefront of effective community wellbeing.

-We are proud to work with our accredited Safe Communities, supporting and enabling them to become and remain effective through robust leadership in the areas of collaborative governance, priority setting, effective strategies, and shared learning.
+We are proud to work with our accredited Safe Communities, supporting and enabling them to remain effective through robust leadership in the areas of collaborative governance, priority setting, effective strategies, and shared learning.
 By working together, we can change the environments, impact policies and practices and eventually behaviours so that safety is the default to increase wellbeing and make our communities inclusive, connected, vibrant and safer for everyone.